spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 1. Now, run the game: in the **Modes** section of the window, select **New Editor Window (PIE)**.</br>

 You are now running one game server and two game clients in a local deployment in your Unreal Editor.
-You do not need to worry about the loading bar being stuck on 45%, this is just the shaders being compiled for the first time.
+You don't need to worry about the loading bar being stuck on 45%; this is just the shaders being compiled for the first time.
 (If it doesn't run, see **Note** below.)</br>

 **What's running?**</br>
 You have started one SpatialOS server-worker instance and two SpatialOS client-worker instances locally, in your Unreal Editor.
 You have also started an instance of the SpatialOS Runtime locally.</br></br>